-Making your own yogurt is really easy and very frugal friendly.
-It is time consuming but still very easy!
+Making your own yogurt is really easy and very frugal friendly… especially when you find milk on sale.
+It is time consuming but still very easy and requires practically no work for you.
 It is mainly just a waiting game, but definitely worth the wait.
-Here are the directions:

 - 1/2 Gallon milk (or 8 cups – whole or 2%)